pgrif50/pgrif50/README.md

 - 👋 Hi, I’m @pgrif50
 - 👀 I’m interested in Developing my career prospects.
-As I am unemployed and didabled
+As I am unemployed and disabled
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...